 ANALYSIS: LESSONS LEARNED

 In 2014, the most immediate threat to Israeli Jews and Palestinian Arabs will be the proliferation of chemical, biological, nuclear weapons, and medium to long range nuclear missiles acquired from the former Soviet Republics and the Federation of Russia.
 According to Psalm 83:1-18, Obadiah 1:1-21, and Isaiah 17:1, Mideast peace within the near future remains highly unlikely because of the recent Mideast revolutions facilitating militant Islamic control of the region.
-Furthermore, the four blood moons will occur in 2014 and blood moons are sometimes associated with warfare and persecution of Jews worldwide, according to a few eschatology experts.
+Furthermore, the blood moons will occur in 2014 and 2015 and blood moons are sometimes associated with warfare and persecution of Jews worldwide, according to a few eschatology experts.
 Therefore, the years 2014 to 2015 period could erupt into an all-out Mideast war involving chemical, biological, and nuclear weapons.